-- The Zing Orbit comes with a 45° blade (red cap) and a 60° blade (blue cap).
+- Your KNK comes with a 45° blade (red cap) and a 60° blade (blue cap).
 An optional fabric blade (yellow cap) is also sold.
-Use the following as a guide for choosing the appropriate blade for the material you are cutting: - The 45° blade (red cap) should be used to cut vinyl, paper, most cardstock, thin plastic, iron-on transfer, and vellum. - The 60° blade (blue cap) should be used to cut chipboard, stiffened felt, craft foam, rhinestone rubber, thicker craft plastic, self-adhesive magnet, and Shrinky Dink.
-IMPORTANT!
-This blade is very fragile! - The fabric blade (yellow cap) should be used to cut all fabrics and unstiffened felt. - Refer back to Section 1.07.2 for directions on properly installing a blade into the blade holder.
+Use the following as a guide for choosing the appropriate blade for the material you are cutting: - The 45° blade (red cap) should be used to cut vinyl, paper, cardstock, Dura-lar, Mylar, iron-on transfer, vellum - The 60° blade (blue cap) should be used to cut chipboard, Grungeboard, stiffened felt, craft foam, and some of the rhinestone template materials. - The fabric blade (yellow cap) should be used to cut all fabrics and unstiffened felt. - Additional recommendations are in the suggested settings table at the end of this chapter.

-Set the Blade Length/Exposure To Match the Material Thickness
+Set the Blade Length/Exposure Correctly